 Spring is here, time to sharpen our paddles!
 While you’re doing that, here’s a Seawave sailing vid with a sail kit (right) from kayaksailor.com.
 With the lee boards it all looks a bit complicated for me, but perhaps that explains how they manage without a rudder.
 Notice the hull folding up from 1:40.
 Don’t know if that’s down to the breakneck speed under sail, or he needs some uprated side chamber PRVs.
 For more sail posts, see the IK sailing category somewhere on the right.

-Update 2019: I’ve not used my MYO rudder since I made it in 2016.
+Update 2019: I’ve not used my MYO rudder since I made it in 2016 and sold it with the boat in 2020.
 Partly because I’ve only done day trips predicated on nice weather, but also it’s all just more faff and clutter, not least the lines and footboard.
-As explained earlier, for multi-day trips where you must deal with the winds you’re given, a rudder is a good idea.
+As explained earlier, for multi-day trips you must deal with the winds you’re given so a rudder is a good idea.
 But even then, you only notice your relative lack of speed (due to sidewind paddling correction) alongside others.
 Alone, you’re as fast as you are [grasshopper].
-Rudders are not primarily about steering or tracking as they are on powered boats; in a kayak they’re about enabling an efficient, balanced paddling effort on both arms by compensating for the boat’s deflection from side winds.
-In a way the simple stock skeg-shifter (left) will do as well with much less clutter and weight.
-Or, use the MYP rudder (below), but locked-out as a lifting skeg in place of the Gumotex skeg for shallows and beach parking.
-That is handy to avoid stressing the stock skeg, especially when the boat is loaded.
+Rudders are not about steering as they are on powered boats; in a kayak they’re about enabling efficient, balanced paddling on both arms by compensating for the boat’s deflection by side winds.

 While waiting for rudder bits to turn up, we went out for an evening paddle round Eilean Mullagrach.
 It was pretty calm but at no point did I think, ‘Darn, I wish I had a rudder’.
 When it came to turning corners we just paddled hard or dragged a blade and round we came.
 But the Seawave rudder project carries on like a supertanker with a jammed… rudder, if for no other reason than it’s fun to experiment and a rudder can also work as an articulated skeg when locked out – something I may look into when it’s all done.